ThymeChrystal/test-console/README.md

 Therefore, I wanted to implement a console that can handle one character at a time, and this is a testbed for that console.
 Hopefully, something useful comes out of it!

+> Note: It's more intended as a How-To than creating something you can directly plug into your code, but you may be able to use most of it as-is.

 I intend to implement Windows, Linux, MacOS and Qt based versions.

 The aim is to make sure all platform decisions are pushed to the configuration (CMake) rather than needing lots of `#if` statements throughout the C++ code.